mmore500/downstream/joss/paper.md

 The most similar piece of software to Downstream is Gunther's work on compressing circular buffers [@Gunther2014].
 This approach exploits modular arithmetic as the basis for a ring buffer generalization with steady-spaced coarsening behavior.
-Included software, written in Java, notably supports additional aggregation algorithms (e.g., averaging, summing, extrema, etc.) in addition to sampling, as is the focus in Downstream.
+Included software, written in Java, notably supports additional aggregation algorithms (e.g., averaging, summing, extrema, etc.) in addition to sampling, as is the sole focus in Downstream.
 Downstream extends beyond [@Gunther2014], however, in enabling support for stretched and tilted downsampling, as well as cross-language support and high-throughput lookup decoding.

 Reservoir sampling approaches provide representative samples of data streams, but lack  deterministic temporal distribution guarantees and metadata-free stream arrival index attribution provided by Downstream [@aggarwal2006biased;@hentschel2018temporally].